boras-pl/mini-emu/README.md

 - DO NOT install any windowing (Gnome, etc.) systems.
 See attached screenshots if any doubts.
 3. Boot and login as root
-4. Execute commands
+4. Execute following commands.
+You will be prompted for a password for the 'emu' user.
 ```
-# It switches to root
 apt update
 apt upgrade
 apt install -y git